yannikgerlach/garmin-bulking-cutting-rates/README.md

 /bin/bash run.sh
 ```

-For settings up the email sending, you'll need to create a webhook (e.g., using [Make](https://make.com)) that takes the inputs and sends them to your email.
-If you don't use make you might have to adjust the code.
+For setting up the email sending, you'll need to create a webhook (e.g., using [Make](https://make.com)) that takes the inputs and sends them to your email.
+If you don't use Make you might have to adjust the code.
 The following environment variables need to be set for the email sending to work:
 ```bash
 WEBHOOK_URL=<your_webhook_url>
 MAKE_API_KEY=<your_make_api_key>